projectcalico/calico/v3.0/reference/calicoctl/resources/hostendpoint.md

 For `calicoctl` [commands]({{site.baseurl}}/{{page.version}}/reference/calicoctl/commands/) that specify a resource type on the CLI, the following aliases are supported (all case insensitive): `hostendpoint`, `hostendpoints`, `hep`, `heps`.

+> **Important**: When rendering security rules on other hosts, {{site.prodname}} uses the
+> `expectedIPs` field to resolve label selectors to IP addresses.
+If the `expectedIPs` field
+> is omitted then security rules that use labels will fail to match this endpoint.
+{: .alert .alert-danger}

 ### Sample YAML

 ```yaml